Gravitational-wave amplitudes for compact binaries in eccentric orbits at the third post-Newtonian order: Memory contributions: Brief summary

 \section{Brief summary}

-In this paper we computed the memory contribution to the gravitational waveform from non-spinning compact binaries in eccentric orbits at the third post-Newtonian order.
+In this paper we computed the memory contribution to the gravitational waveform from nonspinning compact binaries in eccentric orbits at the third post-Newtonian order.
 Our results complete the previous work on the instantaneous parts~\cite{mishra-2015} and on the tail and post-adiabatic contributions~\cite{boetzel-2019}.
-These waveforms form the basis for construction of increasingly accurate GW templates from binary systems in eccentric orbits.
+These waveforms form the basis for the construction of increasingly accurate GW templates from binary systems in eccentric orbits.

 There are two fundamentally different types of memory.
-DC memory is a slowly increasing, non-oscillatory contribution to the gravitational wave amplitude, entering at Newtonian order, leading to a difference in the amplitude between early and late times.
-Oscillatory memory on the other hand enters at higher PN orders as a normal periodic contribution.
-Due to the double periodic nature of the eccentric motion, slow oscillatory memory contributions on the periastron precession timescale are enhanced by a factor of 1PN, and thus already enter the waveform at 1.5PN order.
-This is unlike the quasi-circular case, where oscillatory memory only enters at 2.5PN order.
+DC memory is a slowly increasing, nonoscillatory contribution to the gravitational-wave amplitude, entering at Newtonian order, leading to a difference in the amplitude between early and late times.
+Oscillatory memory, on the other hand, enters at higher PN orders as a normal periodic contribution.
+Due to the double-periodic nature of the eccentric motion, slow oscillatory memory contributions on the periastron precession time scale are enhanced by a factor of 1PN, and thus already enter the waveform at 1.5PN order.
+This is unlike the quasicircular case, where oscillatory memory only enters at 2.5PN order.

 \acknowledgments We thank Marc Favata for an early review and useful comments.
-We thank Maria Haney and Achamveedu Gopakumar for insightful discussions and comments.
+We also thank Maria Haney and Achamveedu Gopakumar for insightful discussions and comments, as well as Luc Blanchet for stimulating discussions.
 M.~E. and Y.~B. are supported by the Swiss National Science Foundation.
 Y.~B. is supported by a Forschungskredit of the University of Zurich, grant no.~FK-18-084.

 \begin{widetext}